drreynolds/smuhpc-workshop/source/session_9.rst

 .. code-block:: bash

    # FILENAME mvapich_condor.sub
-   # Use this script to submit MPI jobs.
+   # Use this script to submit MPI jobs on parallel1 and parallel2.
    # Read the instructions carefully and
    # report any issues to your system admins.